opencast/opencast/docs/guides/admin/docs/upgrade.md

 The migration of the scheduler service uses the data of the old scheduling database table which hasn't been deleted by the DB migration script.

+1. Ensure you have the `opencast-migration` profile installed, rather than your normal admin/adminworker/allinone profile
+ - Using the normal profiles will cause a large number of errors on startup, however it should not corrupt your data, and the rest of these steps should still work
-1. Configure the destination organization by adding the [migration configuration](#migration-configuration) to the `custom.properties`.
+2. Configure the destination organization by adding the [migration configuration](#migration-configuration) to the `custom.properties`.
-2. Start Opencast using the interactive script in `bin/start-opencast`
+3. Start Opencast using the interactive script in `bin/start-opencast`
-3. Log-in to the Karaf console on your node where the scheduler service is running (usually admin node) and install the opencast-migration feature by entering: `feature:install opencast-migration`
+4. Log-in to the Karaf console on your node where the scheduler service is running (usually admin node) and install the opencast-migration feature by entering: `feature:install opencast-migration`
-4. Check the logs for errors!
+5. Check the logs for errors!
-5. Restart Opencast service - you do not need to use the interactive start script.
+6. Restart Opencast service - you do not need to use the interactive start script.

 #### Migration Configuration
 ```